 Though this may happen due to injury, there are other reasons why birds sometimes stand on one leg.
 They may do this as a heat-saving measure, keeping the raised leg warm against their stomachs, or as a way to reduce fatigue in the raised leg.
 Birds may also stand on one leg to look more camouflaged when hunting prey as two legs may look suspicious to ground level or aquatic prey.
 Birds may also shift legs just to be more comfortable; in the same way a human will re-adjust their position!

 The cam weighs 7 pounds and is installed 90 feet up a neighboring spruce tree.
 It is attached to a 20-foot 40-pound camera mount.
 The mount is constructed from 2” PVC pipe housing conduit inside for the cables used to power the cam and transmit the picture.
 The mount secures the cam to the tree and helps stabilize the picture and provides support to the tree so that the weight of the camera does not snap the top of the tree.

 Mike Hearn of Mike Hearn Tree and Landscape, helped install the cameras this year with his climbing expertise.
 He got both cameras up in the trees in a matter of hours.

 The microphone is positioned on the mount about 15 feet away from the nest.
 No climbers disturbed the birds.

-Last year Millbrook School senior John Norfleet, Class of 2014, decided to focus his CES (Culminating Experience for Seniors) project on setting up a bird camera on campus.
-His hard work has resulted in last year’s great cam!
-It was a learning experience for the whole team that allowed us to streamline the process this year.
+In 2014, Millbrook School senior John Norfleet '14, decided to focus his CES (Culminating Experience for Seniors) project on setting up a bird camera on campus.
+His hard work resulted in our heron cameras!
+It was a learning experience for the whole team that allowed us to streamline the process year after year.